 Here, you’ll find everything you need, from where to go to where to stay and – most importantly – all the incredible things you can do in this millennial, fascinating city!

 Skip Ahead To My Advice Here!

 Where Is Athens

 Athens, the capital of Greece, is located in the southern area of the Attica region, close to the Aegean Sea.
-The international airport is located only 35 km from the city center, and it can take you from 30 minutes to 1 hour to reach town depending on the traffic and the preferred means of transport.
+The international airport is only 35 km from the city center, and it can take 30 minutes to 1 hour to reach town, depending on the traffic and the preferred means of transport.

-Athens main port, Piraeus, is also about 30 minutes from the city center.
+Athens’s main port, Piraeus, is about 30 minutes from the city center.
 It’s from Piraeus that most ferries for the Greek Islands depart from.
 Other ports in Athens are Lavrio and Rafina, also featuring routes to some of Greece’s most popular islands.